sun mountain 50M/20M/50K/25K

 Drop Bags

-Runners can have drop bags at all of our full service aid stations, see the chart above for more info.
+Runners can have drop bags at the start/finish and at all of our aid stations except at Ridge Aid Station.

 For those not familiar with drop bags, it's a way for you to have certain items at specific aid stations.
 If you like to have a certain kind of nutrition or specific brand of electrolyte, you can put those in your bag and restock at the aid station instead of carrying it the whole way.
 Some people leave extra layers of clothing, gloves or hats, or dry socks in their bags.
 Runners are responsible for providing their own bag.